ymesika/Kitura-HTTP2/README.md

 This package will also add to your server the support for using HTTP/2 protocol over cleartext connection by using the HTTP connection upgrade mechanism.
 However, keep in mind that web browsers are only supporting HTTP/2 over secured connection.

+## Features:

+- HTTP/2 over TLS
+- HTTP/2 over cleartext (unsecured) TCP

+## Prerequisites:
+**OpenSSL v1.0.2** and above is required as ALPN is supported only in these versions.

 Currently **only Linux** is supported due to limitations of `SecuredTransport` on MacOS.
 Specifically MacOS's SecuredTransport does not expose access to the [ALPN TLS extension](https://www.rfc-editor.org/rfc/rfc7301.txt).
 Once this limitation is removed we will add support for MacOS too.

-## Features:

-- HTTP/2 over TLS
-- HTTP/2 over cleartext (unsecured) TCP

 ## Usage: